 Assessing the risks and planning to control them can improve your business's profitability and contribute to your local community's economic health.

-If you suspect a new pest or disease on your farm, report it to Biosecurity Queensland immediately.
+If you suspect a reportable animal pest or disease on your farm, report it to Biosecurity Queensland immediately.

 Introducing new animals

 New animals are the most likely way to introduce disease into your stock, whether they are bought-in replacements or stray, feral or wild animals.
 An important first step in on-farm biosecurity is to ensure that boundary fences are stock-proof to prevent stray animals entering and property livestock leaving.
 Having a closed property substantially reduces risk.

 If you need to introduce new animals, consider:

 - using embryo transfer or artificial insemination for breeding